Dalmontron05/School-Notes/6 - Goverment/constitutional visual organizer.md

 #### Article V
 > Amendments can be proposed to the constitution if two thirds of congress agree.
 Amendments cannot be made if it makes changes to the ninth section of the first article or if it deprives a state of their equal representation in the senate.

+#### Article VI
+> Debts and engagements before the constitution was established are still valid.
+All judges are bound to the constitution, it is considered the law above laws.
+All senators and representatives are bound to suppor the constituion.
+Religion will never play a part in who can qualify in anywhere.

+#### Article VII
+> Unanimously, the representatives of all states agree to this boundment to the constition of the United States of America.